sschwindt/hydro-informatics/docs/source/python-basics/xml.rst

 workbooks.
 How does that look like technically?
 The course exercises will help you to find out …

-{% include exercise.html content=“Get more familiar with workbook
+.. admonition:: Exercise

-handling in the `Sediment transport (1D) <ex_sediment.html>`__ exercise.” %}
+   Get more familiar with workbook handling in the `Sediment transport (1D) <ex_sediment.html>`__ exercise.

 JSON
 ----